 Infertility and fertility testing must answer which of these may be responsible for the couple's inability to get pregnant, and most of these tests can be completed within 5 weeks.

 - Have you made sex enough and at the right time?

 - Is she ovulating normally?
-Are there typical signs of ovulation?.
-Are the eggs of good ennough quality and has the couple made love regularly during the 5-6 fertile days before and the day of ovulation.
+Does she have typical signs of ovulation?
+Are the eggs of good enough quality?
+Has the couple made love regularly during the 5-6 fertile days before and the day of ovulation?

 - Calculation: Ovulation and Fertility Charting and Calculator